ExplainDev/tldr-pages-parser/README.md

 * programs.js
 * commands.js

+### Data Dictionary

+#### Platforms:
+View file config/default.json

+#### programs.json
+- id: sequencial ID
+- cliName: the CLI program name (the identifier used on you CLI to call this program)
+- platformId: The ID of the platform this program belongs to
+- shortDescription: A short description of the program

+#### commands.json
+- id: sequencial ID
+- programId: the ID of the program the command belongs to.
+- title: brief description of command
+- rawContent: the actual command

 ## Contributing
 Please submit an issue explaining the kind of request (help, bug reports, feature).
 PRs are very welcome ;)